 1860: Katey Dickens marries Charles Collins.

-1863: Charity readings at the British Embassy in Paris.
+1863: He gives charity readings at the British Embassy in Paris.
 Death of Walter Dickens in India.

-1865: 9th June, involved in a serious railway accident at Staplehurst, Kent with Ellen Ternan.
+1865: On 9th June he is involved in a serious railway accident at Staplehurst, Kent with Ellen Ternan.

-1869: Reading tour broken off because of illness.
+1869: The reading tour is broken off because of DIcken’s illness.

-1870: January, twelve farewell readings in London.
-Dickens is received by Queen Victoria on the 9th March.
+1870: In January he gives twelve farewell readings in London.
+Dickens is received by Queen Victoria on the 9th March and dies in June.

 1835: “Sketches by Boz”.